Misery Builds Character

 Lance: Pain, they say, builds character... and you, my dear, are about to have more character than you know what to do with.

-The Matrix: Agent Smith believes this to be humanity's hat, citing humanity's refusal to accept the first utopic Matrix as real.
+- The Matrix: Agent Smith believes this to be humanity's hat, citing humanity's refusal to accept the first utopic Matrix as real.
 Something of an inversion; he uses this, not as evidence that suffering is good and necessary, but that Humans Are Flawed for needing it.

 "Some believed that we lacked the programming language to design your 'perfect world,' but I believe that human beings as a species define their existence through misery and suffering."

 - Invoked by Evilene in The Wiz:

 "Suffering is food for the soul.
 NOW SUFFER!"

 - Part of V's reasoning in V for Vendetta behind kidnapping Evie, locking her in a fake government prison, and torturing her in the ways he was subjected to - he was grooming her to take over for him after he was gone.